datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for OpsCenter

+# Release Notes for OpsCenter 6.8.36
+1 Apr 2024

+## Backup Service
+* Fixed issue with synchronizing backup jobs impacting on-server backups.
+(OPSC-17465)

+## Monitoring,UI
+* Fixed issue with installing datastax-agent (OPSC-17503)

 # Release Notes for OpsCenter 6.8.35
 22 Mar 2024

+:warning: Customers who are upgrading the OpsCenter to 6.8.35 from older versions may face issue with agent installation.
+Please use [version `6.8.36`](#release-notes-for-opscenter-6836) instead.

 ## Backup Service
 * Fixed an issue with PIT restore when there is a schema mismatch.
 Added `force_schema` parameter to PIT Restore API to solve this issue.
 (OPSC-17486)